Henry Horner

-Henry Horner (November 30, 1878 – October 6, 1940) was an American politician.
-Horner served as the 28th Governor of Illinois, serving from January 1933 until his death in October 1940.
+Henry Horner (November 30, 1878 – October 6, 1940) was an American lawyer and politician.
+Horner served as the 28th governor of Illinois, serving from January 1933 until his death in October 1940.
 Horner was noted as the first Jewish governor of Illinois.

+During his time as governor, Horner advocated a wide range of progressive reforms in areas such as social welfare and working conditions.

 Early life

 Horner was born Henry Levy to Solomon Abraham Levy and Dilah Horner in Chicago.
 He assumed the Horner surname after his parents divorced in 1883.
 He attended the University of Chicago.
 Horner attended IIT Chicago-Kent College of Law and received his LLB in 1898.
 Horner was a lawyer and served as a probate judge from 1915 to 1931.